Sony SAB

-Sony SAB is an Indian Hindi-language general entertainment pay television channel owned by Culver Max Entertainment.
+Sony SAB is an Indian Hindi-language general entertainment pay television channel owned by Sony Pictures Networks.
 Launched on 23 April 1999, the channel was formerly known as SAB TV.

 History

-Sony SAB was launched as SAB TV by Gautam Adhikari and Markand Adhikari under their company, Sri Adhikari Brothers (thus the acronym) on 23 April 1999.
+SAB TV was launched by Gautam Adhikari and Markand Adhikari under their company, Sri Adhikari Brothers (thus the acronym) on 23 April 1999.
 At first, it was launched as a Hindi-language comedy channel.
 Sony Pictures Networks took over SAB TV in March 2005 and rebranded it as Sony SAB, with a new focus on general entertainment and eventually turning itself into a youth channel.
 In 2008, Sony SAB changed its appeal to being a Hindi-language generalist network.
 However, it was only after September 2011, when the logo changed to 'Sony SAB' officially renewing the channel's name.

 The high-definition feed of the channel was launched on 5 September 2016.

 Yes Boss is one of the longest-running show on the channel.
 After Yes Boss, Taarak Mehta Ka Ooltah Chashmah became the longest-running show.